open-risk/equinox/docs/source/description.rst

 Application Layer
 -----------------------
-The application layer helps users extract useful information from the database and perform the required portfolio management analyses and reports.
+The application layer helps users extract useful information from the Equinox database and perform the required portfolio management analyses and reports.
 There are currently two major groups of application data:

 Risk Analysis Layer
 ~~~~~~~~~~~~~~~~~~~~